Invalid email address

 Who are you creating this report for?
 Is it for the marketing team?
 Senior management?
 External stakeholders?
 This will help you customize the report’s flow, language, and detail level accordingly.

-• For internal stakeholders — focus on the campaign’s alignment with the company’s overall marketing strategy, budget allocation, and ROI.
+• For internal stakeholders — focus on the campaign’s alignment with the company’s marketing strategy and business goals.
 Add more information about the campaign’s strengths, weaknesses, and areas of improvement.
+If its for the CFO, speak the language finance people love to hear: CPA, effective CPM, sales lift, or actual ROI.

-• For clients or external partners — include metrics that align with their goals. (e.g., reach, conversions, and engagement rates).
-Connect all the metrics to showcase how these contributed to the overall goals.
+• For clients or external partners — include metrics that align with their goals.
+Find out what metrics are important to them.

 • For the marketing team — start with an overview of the campaign, performance metrics, influencer performance, and audience insights to initiate a discussion.
 Encourage open communication and feedback during the meeting to gather insights and ideas from the team.
-Plus, note any insights, test results (e.g., lifestyle influencers outperformed beauty influencers), hypotheses, and recommendations for what to test the next time (try more lifestyle influencers in the next campaign and test some wellness influencers).
+Plus, note any insights, test results, hypotheses, and recommendations for what to test next.

 2. Set clear goals and objectives

-For example, instead of a vague statement like, “Increase brand awareness,” use a SMART goal like, “Increase overall impressions by 15% within the next two months.”
-While you’re creating the campaign report, refer back to these goals and objectives for context.
+Instead of a vague statement like, “Increase brand awareness,” use a SMART goal like, “Increase overall impressions by 15% within the next two months.”
+Refer back to these goals and objectives when creating your campaign report.

 The set of metrics you choose should be directly tied to the goals you set earlier.
 Consider the social media platform you’re targeting and the specific goals of this campaign.
 For example, if the primary goal is to increase sales, then conversion rate and ROI are more relevant than reach or engagement.

 Once you decide on your metrics, think about industry benchmarks to add context to those metrics.
-This will help you compare the campaign’s performance to similar campaigns in the past.
+If you report your campaign had a 3% conversion rate, is that good?
+What was it the last time?
+What's the industry average?

 4. Gather data